Dogwalker-kryt/Linux-Drive-Manager/README.md

 ## Usage

-The recommended terminal hight and width are:
+The recommended terminal minimum hight and width are:
-- hight : 40
+- hight : 25
-- width : 120
+- width : 110

 when not using the min recommended hight and width, this can lead to corrupted ASCII prints

 Start by running the program (root required for some features):